jacklowrie/wp-gizmo/README.md

 adding any composer dependencies to your Gizmo.
 Adding components to Rig is largely the same, though at the time of writing Rig does not offer an easy way to include composer packages in it's bundled theme.
-This makes for a pretty good
-guideline: if you _need_ a composer dependency for a component, chances are you're doing something that should probably go in a plugin anyway.
+This makes for a pretty good litmus test for where your code belongs: if you _need_ a composer dependency for a component, chances are you're doing something that should probably go in a plugin anyway.
 If what you're doing doesn't require composer dependencies (and/or includes a lot of frontend assets), it may be better to put that component in a theme.